joseph-flinn/site/frontend/posts/e2m-st-addiction.md

 slug: e2m-st-addiction
 published: 2024-01-22
 description: >
-  Discussing one of the largest systems trap my team has been battling.
+  Discussing one of the largest systems traps my team has been battling.

 ---